Nyakuni992/Northwind-traders-data-warehouse-and-analytics-/README.md

 Design and implement a modern data warehouse using SQL Server to consolidate hospital encounter data, enabling analytical reporting and data-driven decision-making.

 #### Specifications:

-Data Sources: Ingest structured data provided as CSV files into a staging layer.
+- Data Sources: Ingest structured data provided as CSV files into a staging layer.
-Data Quality: Perform data cleansing, validation, and transformation to resolve inconsistencies and ensure integrity.
+- Data Quality: Perform data cleansing, validation, and transformation to resolve inconsistencies and ensure integrity.
-Data Integration: Integrate source data into a unified dimensional data model (fact and dimension tables) optimized for analytical queries.
+- Data Integration: Integrate source data into a unified dimensional data model (fact and dimension tables) optimized for analytical queries.
-Scope: Exclude encounters occurring after a recorded patient death date to maintain logical and clinical consistency across KPIs.
+- Scope:
-Documentation: Provide comprehensive data model documentation to support business stakeholders and analytics teams.
+- Documentation: Provide comprehensive data model documentation to support business stakeholders and analytics teams.

 ### 🏙️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: Data Architecture

-Bronze Layer: Stores raw data as-is from the source systems.
+- Bronze Layer: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
-Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+- Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-Gold Layer: Contains business-ready, curated data structured into a star schema to support reporting, analytics, and KPI-driven insights.
+- Gold Layer: Contains business-ready, curated data structured into a star schema to support reporting, analytics, and KPI-driven insights.

 ### ⭐ Data Model (Star Schema)
 #### Star Schema
-This Gold Layer structure was designed using a Star Schema to improve analytical performance and simplify reporting.
-It consists of data separated into Facts and dimensions stored as Views
+The Gold Layer follows a Star Schema design, providing a streamlined and high-performance structure for analytics and reporting.
+Data is organized into a central fact table and related dimension tables, all exposed through SQL views for easy consumption by reporting and BI tools.

-Fact: gold.fact_orders
+Fact Table: gold.fact_orders
-Dimension: dim_customers, dim_products, dim_employees and dim_shippers
+Dimension Tables: gold.dim_customers, gold.dim_products, gold.dim_employees, and gold.dim_shippers

 ### ⚙️ Tech Stack